Skip to main content

 Module description

-This module deepens and broadens your understanding of core concepts and tests, helping you evaluate theory and research in psychology, and preparing you for potential progression onto the second year of the BSc Psychology.
+In this module you will have the opportunity to deepen and broaden your understanding of core concepts and tests, helping you evaluate theory and research in psychology, and preparing you for potential progression onto the second year of the BSc Psychology.

 Quantitative methods